-South Africa, Botswana, Zimbabwe, Zambia, Kenya, Tanzania (including Zanzibar), Antarctica, India, Ecuador (Galapagos Islands), Peru, Chile, Argentina, Australia, Indonesia (West Papua), Palau, Thailand, Laos, Japan, Vietnam, Cambodia, Myanmar, Italy, England, Netherlands, France, Spain, Portugal, Turkey, Morocco, Switzerland, Austria, Czech Republic, Greece, Belgium, Slovenia, Israel, Qatar, United Arab Emirates, Costa Rica, Belize, Canada, Mexico and various parts of the United States.
+South Africa, Botswana, Zimbabwe, Zambia, Kenya, Tanzania (including Zanzibar), Rwanda, Antarctica, India, Ecuador (Galapagos Islands), Peru, Chile, Argentina, Australia, Indonesia (West Papua), Palau, Thailand, Laos, Japan, Vietnam, Cambodia, Myanmar, Italy, England, Netherlands, France, Spain, Portugal, Turkey, Morocco, Switzerland, Austria, Czech Republic, Greece, Belgium, Slovenia, Israel, Qatar, United Arab Emirates, Costa Rica, Belize, Canada, Mexico and various parts of the United States.

 Bachelor of Arts in Journalism and Spanish, University of Wisconsin – Madison

 Travel Agent magazine “30 Under 30” Recipient – 2015